Don't Expect Prince Harry's Bachelor Party To Be

 "[S]he is delighted to have Harry bring his fiancée.
 It is a family occasion, after all, and Meghan is very much family now," the same source told the outlet.
 (Awww.)

-My next question is, what will Markle do for her hen party?
-According to Brides.com, no details are currently available — but we can rest assured that it'll be a lovely affair.
+My next question is, what will Markle do for her bachelorette party?
+According to Brides.com, the British term is "hen party" and no details are currently available — but we can rest assured that it'll be a lovely affair.
 The outlet notes that when Pippa Middleton got engaged, she celebrated with her older sister and a few friends by skiing in the French Alps.
 I hope the Duchess of Cambridge helps plan Markle's bachelorette because she knows all the ins and outs of joining the royal family.

 Advertisement